 Easter Egger Rooster vs Hen

 Easter Eggers are a popular chicken breed known for their beautiful and colorful eggs.
 They can lay in different color of eggs, including blue, green, brown, and even pink.
-Easter Eggers are also relatively hardy and easy to care for.
+Easter Eggers are also relatively hardy and easy to care.

 Easter Egger rooster and hens both are look almost similar, but there are some differences.
 They both have medium-sized bodies and stand up straight.
 Easter Eggers have colorful feathers with different patterns, and some have fluffy cheeks and beards.